MGProduction/DefAdvSDK/README.md

 **DefAdvSDK** is in a preliminary state, use at your own risk (I mean it could still change a lot) Engine code and also the graphics used in this demo are by Marco Giorgini (@marcogiorgini).
+Code asset (this engine) is releases with MIT Licence.
-Both (code assets and graphic assets) are released as CC BY 3.0 (you can use and modify it without fee, but credits are mandatory)
+Graphic assets are instead released as CC BY 3.0 (you can use and modify it without fee, but credits are mandatory)

 **DefAdvSDK** use **DefOS** native library